rajshah6/EmberEye/README.md

 # Inspiration
 - UN Development Goal #13: Climate Action
 - When we focused on this goal, we wanted to provide a unique method of providing climate action through intelligent data collection.
+- Google recently launched the first satellite of its FireSat constellation, designed to detect wildfires using advanced infrared sensors and AI.
+With plans to deploy over 50 satellites by 2030, FireSat aims to identify fires as small as 5x5 meters within minutes.
+While this is a groundbreaking step in wildfire detection, it comes with a massive budget.
+Inspired by this innovation, we set out to develop a more affordable AI-driven approach to wildfire monitoring.

 # How We Built It
 ![Flowchart](https://media-hosting.imagekit.io//b224578219d4499d/Simple_Flowchart_Infographic_Graph.webp?Expires=1837305459&Key-Pair-Id=K2ZIVPTIP2VGHC&Signature=ZLL0zs2qcd1FF456TVS8PIZcbIs19oPaaDqo7gFH6qfhoK~ZqYfp0ZhVN1HsrxB7sChNvYiSsSe0iTk7QHocMHenGfOT9XjCKdcJ6VdD3DK5B2oYiTBqXpOfnF7gKWtApgeEuDcHKyo~WT~WBZoOFCCPpgSlvcW4up5bTH5WOKx9onnLBlw0hTK2ptutWaOSl2iUYECAkYgEKSKwQOl6ftXEXocA8YVMPXsP0W7wfDWNk2WLAyrcyshwNeQoq-lefG1xvSzLl2zvyTM4QnlezQ4EFx5Grwsl~7Tqe~Ty59bGxXmBR5AqkXpvJNNathvUxbFIDXtw67JhtTllzpnSrA__)